typelevel/doobie/modules/doc/src/main/tut/13-Extensions-PostgreSQL.md

 PostgreSQL supports server-side caching of prepared statements after a certain number of executions, which can have desirable performance consequences for statements that only need to be planned once.
 Note that this caching happens only for `PreparedStatement` instances that are re-used within a single connection lifetime. **doobie** supports programmatic configuration of the prepare threshold:

-- For a given `Connection` you can set and query the prepare threshold with the `ConnectionIO` constructors `doobie.contrib.postgresql.hi.connection.pgSetPrepareThreshold` and `pgGetPrepareThreshold`.
+- For a given `Connection` you can set and query the prepare threshold with the `ConnectionIO` constructors `doobie.postgres.hi.connection.pgSetPrepareThreshold` and `pgGetPrepareThreshold`.
-- For a specific `PreparedStatement` you can set and query the prepare threshold with the `PreparedStatementIO` constructors `doobie.contrib.postgresql.hi.preparedstatement.pgSetPrepareThreshold` and `pgGetPrepareThreshold`.
+- For a specific `PreparedStatement` you can set and query the prepare threshold with the `PreparedStatementIO` constructors `doobie.postgres.hi.preparedstatement.pgSetPrepareThreshold` and `pgGetPrepareThreshold`.

 See the [JDBC driver documentation](https://jdbc.postgresql.org/documentation/93/server-prepare.html) for more information.